Xtarsia/Terrain3D/doc/docs/texture_displacement.md

 Generally, it is recommended to keep `mesh_size` as high as performance allows, and `vertex_spacing` at `1.0` for the best results.
 Both parameters will have a noticable effect on the subdivision density.

+Under the `Mesh/Displacement` subgroup you can set the global `Displacement Scale`.
+This is the maximum distance that 2 adjacent verticies can be vertically seperated by.
+Setting this 1.0 would mean a maximum of + 0.5m, and -0.5m deviation from the collision mesh.

 ## Configuring Textures